thegoatinthemachine/some-admin-scripts/README.md

 use.
 Apple's CUPS is perfectly happy to send raw printer data to a printer or a server, it doesn't care.

-On Windows I may have had the ability to pass drivers to it, but honestly...
-I didn't want to set up the print server twice for the printer.
+On Windows I may have had the ability to pass drivers to a machine, but honestly...
+I didn't want to set up the print server twice for the printer between OSs, nor did I really want to deal with distributing drivers.
 So I set it up so the print server could talk to the printer correctly, and presented an IPP Everywhere endpoint.
 Windows doesn't know how to deal with IPPE endpoints, because it expects some kind of driver.
 Enter "MS Publisher Color Printer".
 This is a stupid, stupid workaround to get Windows to sent full color raw info to the CUPS server, and let CUPS do the filtering to spit out commands to the